-There's an important reason why Dr. Fernando Garcia's Tijuana weight loss surgery practice is so popular with patients abroad: he takes time to answer all questions and address all concerns about bariatric procedures.
+There's an important reason why our Tijuana weight loss surgery practice is so popular with patients abroad: we take time to answer all questions and address all concerns about bariatric procedures.
 Only by taking this approach to weight loss surgery can patients feel confident in the choices they make and the procedures that they'd like to undergo, such as gastric sleeve (sleeve gastrectomy).

 We've spent this month considering patients expectations for the first weeks of recovery after gastric sleeve is performed.
 Let's continue by considering the patient recovery experience for week three.

 General Expectations: The Third Week of Gastric Sleeve Recovery